ManjuLanjewar/vsd-hdp/README.md

 #### Example showing the sequence of commands to perform combinational logic optimization using Yosys on multiple_module_opt in multiple_module_opt.v:

+For designes with submodules (must of designes) we should add special command for conversion of hierarhical design to flat.
+Because an optimizer can do optimization only inside one module.
+In this case our workflow extends to:

         read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib
     	read_verilog multiple_module_opt.v
     	synth -top multiple_module_opt